-Agreement shall be governed by, and construed under, the laws of the State of Florida (the Uniform Commercial Code/UCC or provisions adopted by Florida shall not apply).
+Agreement shall be governed by, and construed under, the laws of the State of Florida (the Uniform Commercial Code/UCC or provisions adopted by Florida shall not apply nor shall the UN Connection of Contracts apply).
 Exclusive jurisdiction and venue for all purposes shall be in the Hillsborough County of the State of Florida.

-Post-trial Interview and Photshoot.
+Post-trial Interview and Photoshoot.

 Customer agrees to complete a post-trial interview and photoshoot at the location of their business.
 The

-interview and photoshoot together will have a maximum duration of an hour.
-The Customer must have one person availible for the photoshoot.
-All lighting and camera equipment required for the photoshoot will be provided and used by a Custom Manufacturing & Engineering Employee.
-The Customer will detail below the time and day the Interview and photoshoot will take place.
+interview and photoshoot together will have appropriate maximum duration of an hour.
+The Customer must have one person available for the photoshoot who can be identified, comments to such, and comments to CME’s use of any pictures and/or videos taken during them.
+All lighting and camera equipment required for the photoshoot will be provided and used by a Custom Manufacturing & Engineering Employee(s).
+The Customer will detail below the time and day the Interview and photoshoot will take place within one week of the purchase and/or use of the product.

 Gift Card

-Customer will recieve a visa gift card totaling the amount of $20 after completion of their post-trial interview and photoshoot, in addition to their trial product(s) being returned.
-This girft card will be mailed to their business address, which will be written in the "Address" field below.Continuing GuarantyTHIS IS A GENERAL GUARANTY WHICH IS ENFORCEABLE BY CUSTOM MANUFACTURING & ENGINEERING, ITS SUCCESSORS AND ASSIGNS (or his/her/their heirs and assigns).
+Customer will receive a visa gift card totaling the amount of $20 after completion of their post-trial interview and photoshoot, in addition to their trial product(s) being returned.
+This gift card will be mailed to their business address, which will be written in the "Address" field below.

+24. Continuing Guaranty.
+THIS IS A GENERAL GUARANTY WHICH IS ENFORCEABLE BY CUSTOM MANUFACTURING & ENGINEERING, ITS SUCCESSORS AND ASSIGNS (or his/her/their heirs and assigns).
 THIS IS ALSO AN ABSOLUTE AND UNCONDITIONAL GUARANTY.
-Th
+The undersigned (each a "Guarantor"), jointly and severally (if more than one), absolutely and unconditionally guarantee the prompt payment to Lender, including its successors and assignees, of any and all Obligations incurred by the Borrower pursuant to the Agreement (this "Personal Guaranty").
+Each Guarantor further agrees to repay the Obligations on demand, without requiring Lender first to enforce payment against Borrower.
+This is a guarantee of payment and not of collection.
+This is an absolute, unconditional, primary, and continuing obligation and will remain in full force and effect until the first to occur of the following: (a) all of the Obligations have been indefeasibly paid in full, and Lender has terminated this Personal Guaranty, or (b) 30 days after the date on which written notice of revocation is actually received and accepted by Lender.
+No revocation will affect: (i) the then existing liabilities of the revoking Guarantor under this Personal Guaranty; (ii) Obligations created, contracted, assumed, acquired or incurred prior to the effective date of such revocation; (iii) Obligations created, contracted, assumed, acquired or incurred after the effective date of such revocation pursuant to any agreement entered into or commitment obtained prior to the effective date of such revocation; or (iv) any Obligations then or thereafter arising under the agreements or instruments then in effect and then evidencing the Obligations.
+Each Guarantor represents and warrants that it is a legal resident of the United States of America.
+Each Guarantor waives all notices to which the Guarantor might otherwise be entitled by law, and also waives all defenses, legal equitable, otherwise available to the Guarantor.
+This Personal Guaranty shall be construed in accordance with the laws of the State of Florida, and shall inure to the benefit of Lender, its successors and assigns.
+To the extent not prohibited by applicable law, each of the undersigned Guarantors waives its right to a trial by jury of any claim or cause of action based upon, arising out of or related to this guaranty, the Agreement and all other documentation evidencing the Obligations, in any legal action or proceeding.

 CME: